-An International core curriculum, compatible with systems from many countries, is followed from Preschool to Grade 8 at HOPE International School.
-The Curriculum is objective-led and based on clearly defined, progressive learning objectives.
-Our programs promote both cooperative and independent learning and recognise the educational and social needs of children from diverse cultures.
+An International core curriculum, compatible with systems from many countries, is followed from Preschool to Grade 12 at HOPE International School.
+The Curriculum is based on clearly defined learning objectives.
+Our programs promote academic, social, emotional, physical, and spiritual learning and are appropriate for children from diverse cultures.

 In Grade 9 and 10 the Cambridge International General Certificate of Secondary Education (IGCSE) is taught.
 This provides an excellent foundation for skills required in the International Baccalaureate program.
 In Grade 11 and 12 the International Baccalaureate (IB) curriculum is followed.
-The IB program is considered to be a ‘gold standard’ program and produces students that are exceptionally well-rounded, and our graduates are accepted into universities and colleges all over the world.
+The IB program is considered to be a ‘gold standard’ program and produces students that are exceptionally well-rounded, and our graduates are accepted into prestigious universities and colleges all over the world.

-Teachers aim to reflect the love of God in their relationships with the students, and try to incorporate a biblical worldview into their teaching where appropriate.
-Students are encouraged to explore their faith and develop their personal worldview from a biblical perspective.
+Teachers aim to reflect the love of God in their relationships with the students, and incorporate a Biblical worldview within their teaching.
+Students are encouraged to explore their faith and develop their personal worldview from a Biblical perspective.

 The school is English speaking, and students are expected to communicate in English at all times.

 HOPE’s policy is a maximum of 25% ELL students in a class.
-The policy is to encourage English as the language of communication, so students are expected to speak English in class and on the playground.
-Targets are set for English learning, and regular assessments are made of progress.
+The policy is to encourage English as the language of communication.
+Students are expected to speak English in class and on the playground.

 HOPE International School Primary serves students from Preschool to Grade 5.
 The Primary curriculum has been written from a Biblical world view which incorporates Science, Health, English, Art and Social Studies.
 Some of these subjects are taught by specialist teachers such as Art, Khmer, Music and PE.